Killing Japanese didn’t bother me very much at that time… I suppose if I had lost the war, I would have been tried as a war criminal.

 Meaning

-In the quote “Killing Japanese didn’t bother me very much at that time… I suppose if I had lost the war, I would have been tried as a war criminal.,” the emphasis is on life.
-It highlights the thought that every moment carries its own meaning while implying that unexpected events often teach us.
+The message behind “Killing Japanese didn’t bother me very much at that time… I suppose if I had lost the war, I would have been tried as a war criminal.” revolves around life.
+It suggests that every moment carries its own meaning, making it relatable to many people's experiences.

 Theme